Accessing ODBC data sources from Micro Focus COBOL by using the Server Express OpenESQL Interface

 Introduction

-unixODBC Support in Server Express
+unixODBC support in Server Express

 To use ODBC with Server Express, you need an ODBC Driver Manager and ODBC driver.
-When you execute an SQL Connect statement in your COBOL application, Server Express loads the ODBC Driver Manager which then loads the appropriate ODBC driver based on the contents of your odbc.ini file.
-Server Express 4.0 is compatible the unixODBC Driver Manager.
+When you execute an SQL Connect statement in your COBOL application, Server Express loads the ODBC Driver Manager, which then loads the appropriate ODBC driver based on the contents of your odbc.ini file.
+Server Express 4.0 is compatible with the unixODBC Driver Manager.
 All Easysoft ODBC driver distributions include the unixODBC Driver Manager and we recommend you install that as part of the Easysoft ODBC driver installation.

 Make sure that you choose the Open ESQL option when installing Server Express.
 For installation instructions, refer to the Server Express product documentation.